 How Google Awards Local Ranking

 It’s a worthwhile endeavor to get ranked with Google.
 Why?
 Simple.
-Because Google is increasingly how everything in the world is found.
+Because Google is increasingly becoming the way in which everything in the world is found.
 If you are a national business, you want a national ranking.
 If you’re a local business, your goal is a local ranking.
 Local ranking is so important that even national businesses are trying to break into the local scene with bulk upload of their various locations.

 So what criteria does Google use to award high local rank?
-Because Google keeps its algorithms a secret, it’s a tricky question to answer but common sense tells us that Google is trying to provide reliable results to search queries and certain factors influence the chances of being offered as a search engine result.
+Because Google keeps its algorithms a secret, it’s a tricky question to answer.
+But common sense tells us that Google is trying to provide reliable results to search queries, and that there are certain factors that influence the chances of being offered as a search engine result.

 Whether your profile is offered as a result on any given search boils down primarily to just three criteria: distance, relevance, and prominence.
-Combining these criterion leads to a ranking in the search results.
+Combining these criteria lead to a ranking in the search results.

 If you googled “coffee shop” from a street corner in Columbus, Ohio, you wouldn’t want to scroll through results including Miami, Ontario, and Chattanooga.
-Fortunately, even when the searcher doesn’t specify his location, Google calculates distances based on GPS coordinates (or last known location.)
-Then Google uses the searches location to give handy, local results.
+Fortunately, even when the searcher doesn’t specify his location, Google calculates distances based on GPS coordinates (or last known location).
+Then Google uses the search’s location to give handy, local results.

 Relevance to the search request